hariprasadBR/machine-learning/README.md

 In this project, I build a Multiple Linear Regression model to estimate the relative bike retal and housing price  dataset.
 I discuss the linear regression assumptions and various tools to estimate the model performance.

 ===============================================================================
+Here's a brief summary of what you learnt in this session:

+--> Machine learning models can be classified into the following two categories on the basis of the learning algorithm:
+  1) Supervised learning method: Past data with labels is available to build the model.
+    a) Regression: The output variable is continuous in nature.
+    b) Classification: The output variable is categorical in nature.
+  2) Unsupervised learning method: Past data with labels is not available.
+    a) Clustering: There is no predefined notion of labels.
+--> Past dataset is divided into two parts in the supervised learning method:
+  1) Training data is used for the model to learn during modelling.
+  2) Testing data is used by the trained model for prediction and model evaluation.
+--> Linear regression models can be classified into two types depending upon the number of independent variables:
+  a) Simple linear regression: This is used when the number of independent variables is 1.
+  b) Multiple linear regression: This is used when the number of independent variables is more than 1.
+--> The equation of the best fit regression line Y = β₀ + β₁X can be found by minimising the cost function (RSS in this case, using the ordinary least squares method), which is done using the following two methods:
+  a) Differentiation
+  b) Gradient descent
+--> The strength of a linear regression model is mainly explained by R², where R² = 1 - (RSS/TSS).
+  a) RSS: Residual sum of squares
+  b) TSS: Total sum of squares
+--> RSE helps in measuring the lack of fit of a model on a given data.
+The closeness of the estimated regression coefficients to the true ones can be estimated using RSE.
+It is related to RSS by the formula:
+R
+S
+E
+=
+√
+R
+S
+S
+d
+f
+, where
+d
+f
+=
+n
+−
+2
+ and
+n
+ is the number of data points.
 ## Supervised Learning : Classification Projects
 - Logistic Regression Project:
 In this project, I train a binary Logistic Regression classifier to predict whether or not it will rain tomorrow in Australia.
 I have used Rain in Australia dataset from the Kaggle website.
 I have demonstrated feature engineering techniques alongwith Recursive Feature Elimination with Cross-validation, k-fold Cross Validation and GridSearch CV in this project.